 Ending with a switch flip nose wheelie after that many tricks is brave.
 How knackered were you by the time you got it?

-[Laughs.]
-Honestly, with those lines the more you do them the less tired you get.
+[Laughs] Honestly, with those lines, the more you do them the less tired you get.
 At first you’re a bit tense but if you try it for an hour or two it gets easier.
-It’s tiring when you can’t make it past the middle but if you can consistently get to the end then it’s fine.
+It’s tiring when you can’t make it past the middle but if you can consistently get to the end it’s fine.

 How long does it take?
 It’s that percentage thing again.
 Is it one in every thirty or forty?
 Because if so I can probably get there forty times across two sessions if I’m consistent enough [laughs].
 But as soon as that first trick starts failing, you start bugging out and that’s when you need to fix up and figure out the line again.
 With that one I remember getting to the end pretty consistently.

-Compared to Square One does Eleventh Hour feel like it was your first proper part?
+Compared to Square One does Eleventh Hour feel like your first “proper” part?

 Was it the first time you experienced a constant sense of “working on something” rather than just “going filming”?